-Another potential rumor is that Google could add an under-display selfie camera to the next-gen Pixel.
+Another potential design change is that Google could add an under-display selfie camera to the next-gen Pixel.
 That's based on a patent filed by Google which takes the basic under-display selfie camera technology, currently found on select phones like the Samsung Galaxy Z Fold 3 or the ZTE Axon 30, and improves it by using a mirror system to show either the camera or a portion of display as required.

 This is only a patent, and so it could still be some years away from being ready to use, if it materializes at all.
 However it would make for a great centerpiece feature for a future Pixel.